A Hamiltonian, post-Born, three-dimensional, on-the-fly ray tracing algorithm for gravitational lensing: Validations

 \subsection{Post-Born weak lensing in a cosmological volume}

 We use the HRT algorithm to perform ray tracing over a cosmological volume and study the statistics of weak lensing observables.
 Throughout this paper, we adopt the \emph{Planck} 2015 cosmology \cite{planck_collaboration_planck_2016}.
-This cosmology also underpins the $\ktng$ simulations \cite{osato_kappatng_2021}, with which we compare our results.
-The $\ktng$ simulations are obtained by post-processing the higher resolution dark matter-only TNG300-1-Dark simulations (hereafter TNG-Dark) using the MLP ray tracing algorithm \cite{osato_kappatng_2021, naiman_first_2018, springel_first_2018, marinacci_first_2018, nelson_first_2018, pillepich_first_2018}. \comments{The main purpose of this paper is to present the HRT algorithm itself; we will focus on power spectrum recovery here and leave detailed higher-order statistics analysis for a future work.}
+This cosmology also underpins the $\ktng$ simulations \cite{osato_kappatng_2021} and the lensing forward model by Ref.~\cite{lanzieri_forecasting_2023}, with which we compare our results.
+The $\ktng$ simulations are obtained by post-processing the higher resolution dark matter-only TNG300-1-Dark simulations (hereafter TNG-Dark) using the MLP ray tracing algorithm \cite{osato_kappatng_2021, naiman_first_2018, springel_first_2018, marinacci_first_2018, nelson_first_2018, pillepich_first_2018}.
+Ref.~\cite{lanzieri_forecasting_2023} constructed weak lensing convergence maps with PM simulation using the Born approximation.
+The main purpose of this paper is to present the HRT algorithm itself; we will focus on power spectrum recovery here and leave detailed higher-order statistics analysis for a future work.